 - The server closes the connection after two seconds.

 During connection setup, each TCP end initializes the sequence and acknowledge numbers.
 The first SYN message from the client to server, have a sequence number and acknowledgment number as zero.
 The client let know the server that, its own sequence number is zero and expecting the next segment from the server with sequence number zero.

 The server accepts the connection and sends the SYN and ACK segments.
 The sequence number is zero and the acknowledgment number is 1 (server received one byte (SYN) from the client and expecting the next segment to start from 1).

 The client responds with ACK with Sequence number as 1 and acknowledgment number is 1.
 This means the client’s sequence number is 1 and expecting the next segment from the server with sequence number 1.

 Data transfer and sequence number(4 to 7):

 After connection setup, the client sends a segment of 13 bytes length and advances the sequence number to 14.
-The server acknowledges the segment with an ACK, having sequence number as 1 and acknowledgment number is 14 ( 1+ 13), The next expecting sequence number from the client is 14 now.
+The server acknowledges the segment with an ACK, having a sequence number as 1 and an acknowledgment number is 14 ( 1+ 13), The next expecting sequence number from the client is 14 now.

 TCP Connection termination and sequence number(8 to 10):